nrobinson2000/po-util/README.md

     $ bash <( curl -sL https://raw.githubusercontent.com/nrobinson2000/po-util/master/po-util.sh ) install

+**If you are on macOS, and would like to use the superior [Homebrew version of po-util](https://github.com/nrobinson2000/homebrew-po)**

+    $ brew tap nrobinson2000/po
+    $ brew install po
+    $ po install

 When installing `po-util`, an alias is added to your `.bashrc` that allows you to run `po` from anywhere to use `po-util`.